onepica/styleguide/README.md

 Customizing
 ---
 Each pattern on the style-guide page has a corresponding .phtml file in the template directory under `template/styleguide/patterns/`.
-This directory should be copied into the site's design packages and edits can be made in there.
+The `template/styleguide/` directory should be copied into the site's design packages and edits can be made in there.

 For example, edit `template/styleguide/patterns/colors.phtml` to customize the color swatches for the site's design.